Why Reddit Build Their Ad Server with Adzerk's APIs

 Reddit Ads - Front Page of the Internet

-As these quotes can attest, reddit is no ordinary social networking site.
+Reddit is no ordinary social networking site.
 It's a community, a social bookmarking platform, and a hub of user-generated content in a single destination.

 What's important to reddit is curated by the votes of redditors themselves, which makes advertising on a subreddit both the perfect opportunity and the perfect quagmire for marketers - they can target campaigns to precise segments, but anything short of a totally authentic message will be a disaster.